holdex/developers/docs/CONTRIBUTING.md

 #### What to Focus On

 A feature isn’t a button, toggle, or handler—it’s **what the user gains from it**.
 Ask:

-- ❌ *"What am I building?"* → Leads to technical labels.
+- ❌ _"What am I building?"_ → Leads to technical labels.
-- ✅ *"What will users be able to do?"* → Leads to clear value.
+- ✅ _"What will users be able to do?"_ → Leads to clear value.

 #### Why It Matters

 - **Clarity**: Engineers, PMs, and stakeholders instantly understand the impact.
 - **Consistency**: Aligns with product-facing language (release notes, docs).
 - **User-Centricity**: Work is driven by user needs, not just code changes.

 #### How to Apply It

 1. **Replace UI labels with actions**: Wrong: "Add dropdown for filters" → Correct:"Filter search results by category"
 1. **Describe outcomes, not components**: Wrong: "Fix API error handling" → Correct:"Gracefully recover from connection errors"

-1. **Use user action verbs**: *View, Play, Customize, Save*, etc.
+1. **Use user action verbs**: _View, Play, Customize, Save_, etc.

 ### Before Submitting, Ask

-1. Does it use `type(scope): action` format?
+1. Does it use `type(scope [Optional]): action` format?
 1. Could a non-technical user understand the benefit?
 1. Is it in the present tense?
 1. Does it focus on user capability (not code)?

 ## Requesting Review